nicklockwood/BaseModel/README.md

     - (BOOL)useHRCoderIfAvailable;

-Normally, BaseModel saves files using NSCoding and the NSKeyedArchiver, which creates binary Plist files in a complex format that is not human-readable or editable.
-The HRCoder library provides an alternative format for NSCoding that is more similar to an ordinary, hand-written Plist file.
+Normally, BaseModel saves files using NSCoding and the NSKeyedArchiver, which creates binary property list files in a complex format that is not human-readable or editable.
+The HRCoder library provides an alternative format for NSCoding that is more similar to an ordinary, hand-written property list file.
 BaseModel detects the presence of the HRCoder class if it's included in the project and will use it by default if available.
-If you do not want to use HRCoder for saving a particular model, override this method and return NO. BaseModel is still able to load archives that are encoded using the HRCoding protocol if this setting is set to NO, but if you save over the file it will use NSKeyedArchiver.
+If you do not want to use HRCoder for saving a particular model, override this method and return NO. BaseModel is still able to load archives that are encoded using the HRCoding protocol if this method returns NO, but if you save over the original file it will use NSKeyedArchiver.

+    + (NSString *)newUniqueIdentifier;

+This method is used to generate a new, globally unique identifier.
+Each time it is called it uses the CFUUID APIs to create a brand new value that will never be repeated on any device.
+You can store this value in a property in your model to give it a unique identifier suitable for maintaining references to the object when it is loaded and saved.
+Note however that responsibility for loading, saving and copying this ID is left to the developer.
+If you do not preserve this value when saving and loading your model then it will be different each time the object is re-instantiated.

     + (NSString *)resourceFile;

 This method returns the filename for a file to be used to initialise every instance of the object.
-This would typically be a Plist file stored in the application bundle, and is a fantastic way to quickly define complex default data sets for model objects without having to hard-code them in the `setUp` method.
+This would typically be a property list file stored in the application bundle, and is a fantastic way to quickly define complex default data sets for model objects without having to hard-code them in the `setUp` method.
 This can be a full or partial path name.
 Partial paths will be treated as being relative to the application bundle resources folder.
 The default return value for this method is *ClassName.plist* where ClassName is the name of the model class, but you can override this method in your own subclasses to change the file name.

 In case you are wondering, there is a small overhead to loading this file the first time you create an instance of your model, however the file is cached and re-used for subsequently created model instances where possible.
 For models that have no initialisation file, just make sure that no file called *ClassName.plist* exists in the bundle, and no initialisation will take place.
 It is not necessary to override this method and return nil, unless you need to have a resource file called *ClassName.plist* that isn't being used for this purpose (in which case you should probably just rename your file).